input-output-hk/plutus-pioneer-program/docs/week7.rst

 .. figure:: img/week07__00010.png

 And then Bob checks that the hash of Alice's claimed nonce concatenated with her choice is indeed the hash that he originally received.
+If it is, he knows he lost, and if it is not, he knows that she tried to cheat him.

+This works very nicely and this is what we will try to implement in Cardano.
+First we will do it using techniques we have already seen, and then we will see how, by using state machines, the code can be much clearer and much shorter.